SudoPran/EmailAssistant/README.md

 # AI Email Reply Generator

-A Spring Boot with a React and Chrome extension that generates AI-powered email replies using Google's Gemini API.
+The AI Email Reply Generator is a comprehensive solution that combines Google's Gemini API with:

+-A Spring Boot backend with REST API endpoints.
+-A React frontend web application.
+-A Chrome extension that integrates directly with Gmail.

 ## Features